 - 1. Understand OJEU.

 - 2. Dispute resolution.

 - 3. Procurement of contracts.

 - 4. Understanding of law.

-- 5. Contract performance (inc H&S) and contract enforcement.
+- 5. Contract performance (inc. H&S) and contract enforcement.

 - 6. Understand importance of supply chain.

 - 7. Budget management (controlling costs, writing specifications/standards).

 - 8. Quality systems.

+Title Performance Management for Responsive Repairs

+Level 4

-Title Performance Manag ement for Responsive Repairs Level 4 Credit Value 6 Unit Ref.
-No. Y/504/4184 Learning outco omes Assessment criteria Understand managemer repairs cont nt in a responsive 1.1 Summarise performance management processes commonly used in responsive repairs.
-1.2 Evaluate the impact of poor performance in responsive repairs on customer satisfaction.
-2. Understand performance responsive e measures for 2.1 Assess methods of setting performance measures for responsive repairs taking into account national and local indicators.
-2.2 Explain the importance of including residents in the development of performance measures for responsive repairs. managemer how performance nt information for repairs is collected ed.
-3.1 Assess sources of performance management information for responsive repairs 3.2 Evaluate methods of collecting and verifying performance management information.
-3.3 Demonstrate analytical skills relevant to performance management e.g. trend analysis, benchmarking, correlation etc. e management to uous improvement or money in 4.1 Analyse performance information for responsive repairs and recommend actions that will result in improved outputs.
+Credit Value 6

+Unit Ref.
+No. Y/504/4184

+Learning outcomes Assessment criteria Understand performance management in a responsive repairs context.
+1.1 Summarise performance management processes commonly used in responsive repairs.1.2 Evaluate the impact of poor performance in responsive repairs on customer satisfaction.
+Understand how to set performance measures for responsive repairs.
+2.1 Assess methods of setting performance measures for responsive repairs taking into account national and local indicators.
+2.2 Explain the importance of including residents in the development of performance measures for responsive repairs.
+Understand how performance management information for responsive repairs is collected and analysed.
+3.1 Assess sources of performance management information for responsive repairs.
+3.2 Evaluate methods of collecting and verifying performance management information.
+3.3 Demonstrate analytical skills relevant to performance management e.g. trend analysis, benchmarking, correlation etc. 4.
+Understand how to use performance management to drive continuous improvement and value for money in responsive repairs.
+4.1 Analyse performance information for responsive repairs and recommend actions that will result in improved outputs.
 4.2 Analyse performance information for responsive repairs and recommend actions that will result in improved value for money.

-Title Performance Management for Responsive Repairs Level 4 Additional info rmation about the un it Unit purpose and aim(s) This unit aims to give learners a broad understanding of performance management processes in a responsive repairs context.
+Title Performance Management for Responsive Repairs Level 4 Additional info Additional information about the unit Unit purpose and aim(s) This unit aims to give learners a broad understanding of performance management processes in a responsive repairs context.
 There is a focus on the setting of standards, performance monitoring and analysis, continuous improvement and best value.
-Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula H4 03 Develop and implement operational plans for your area of responsibilityH4 12 Contribute to housing review, strategies and plans Assessment requirements or guidance specified by a sector or regulatory body Centre devised nit from a sector skills Support from Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions / equivalences None
+Unit review date 30 Sep 15 Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula H4 03 Develop and implement operational plans for your area of responsibility H4 12 Contribute to housing review, strategies and plans irements or guidance ctor or regulatory body Centre devised Support for the unit from a sector skills council or other appropriate body Support from Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learni ng hours 30 Exemptions / equivalences None